skillpub/collaboration/README.md

 For more details and examples go to our Tutorial.
 Thanks for attention, see you :wave:

-p.s. here is the example of config file with subfolders, host name, etc. - [config.json](config.json)
+P.S. here is the example of config file with subfolders, host name, etc. - [config.json](config.json)